 This involves measurement of the air flow and the fuel flow.
 Air flowmeters and fuel flowmeters shall be used that meet the total accuracy requirement of paragraph 4.1.
 The calculation of the exhaust gas flow is as follows:

-”
+In case of dual-fuel engines operating in dual-fuel mode, the fuel flows for both the gaseous and the diesel fuel shall be measured and their masses added.”

 Annex 4A, Appendix 1, paragraph 5.2, amend to read: